 If toxicity occurs, digoxin should be withdrawn.
 Serious manifestations require urgent specialist management.
 Digoxin-specific antibody fragments are available for reversal of life-threatening overdosage.

 Digoxin acts by inhibiting cell membrane sodium/potassium ATPase which leads to reversal of the usual sodium/calcium exchange.
 An increased intracellular calcium level results which, in myocardial muscle, has the effect of enhancing the strength of contraction (positive inotropism).
 It also affects the electrical physiology of the heart, blocking atrioventricular (AV) conduction and reducing the heart rate by enhancing vagal nerve activity (negative chronotropy).

 Atrial fibrillation (AF)

-Monitoring is important, both to ensure that the correct dosage is being given and also that factors which might provoke toxicity - eg, renal dysfunction and hypokalaemia - are not developing.
 Features suggestive of toxicity include nausea, vomiting, diarrhoea, dyspnoea, confusion, dizziness, headache, blurred vision and diplopia.
 See the British National Formulary (BNF) for the full list.

 For details of contra-indications and interactions, see the BNF.

-Further reading & references
+Further reading and references

-- Chen Y, Cai X, Huang W, et al; Increased All-Cause Mortality Associated With Digoxin Therapy in Patients With Atrial Fibrillation: An Updated Meta-Analysis.
+Chen Y, Cai X, Huang W, et al; Increased All-Cause Mortality Associated With Digoxin Therapy in Patients With Atrial Fibrillation: An Updated Meta-Analysis.
 Medicine (Baltimore).
-2015 Dec;94(52):e2409. doi: 10.1097/MD.0000000000002409.
+2015 Dec94(52):e2409. doi: 10.1097/MD.0000000000002409.